dotnet-campus/DirectShow.NET/directshowlib/Samples/BDA/DTVViewer/readme.txt

 BDAGraphBuilder.cs : This is here the real Magic is!
 This class builds the BDA graph and tunes it with Tune Requests provided by DVBSTuning or DVBTTuning forms.

+About BDA driver models :

+A Digital TV hardware broadly provide 3 main functions :
+	1) Tuner : filters the particular frequency that carries the transport stream.
+	2) Demodulator : translates the analog signal into a digital bit stream.
+	3) Capture : moves the data into host memory.

+The BDA driver model allow IHV to provide drivers that physicaly appear in GraphEdit in three flavor :
+	1) The all-in-one filter model : The three functions are grouped in a single filter.
+This filter can be connected directly between the Network Provider and the MPEG-2 Demultiplexor.
+USB devices usually support this model...
+	2) The two filters model : The driver provide 2 filters.
+The first combine the Tuner and the Demodulator functions and the second is for the Capture function.
+You need to connect the two filters together to be able to build a working chain between the Network Provider and the MPEG-2 Demultiplexor.
+This is the most commun driver model.
+Almost all PCI hardware drivers are built using this model.
+	3) The three filters model : The driver provide 3 filters, one for each functions.
+You need to connect the three filters together to be able to build a working chain between the Network Provider and the MPEG-2 Demultiplexor.
+I never see this model in real life but it is technicaly possible...

+This new version (1.1) had been upgraded to support the three models (hope so)...